JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 First, let’s discuss the assumptions behind mRNA cancer vaccine technology.
 The idea behind mRNA cancer vaccines is they identify the mutations in DNA that are likely to result in a 8-11 length peptide presented on MHC I as a result of expression, proteasomal cleavage, transport and MHC I binding.
 Then of course, the mRNA must at the vaccination site must replicate that.
 The fundamental questions which I hope to answer by the end of this section are: How accurately can you translate DNA sequence into a neoantigen that will be presented on MHC I at the tumor?
 How accurately can you translate mRNA to the same neoantigen presented on MHC I at the vaccination site?

-In summary, there are significant unknowns like the consistency between MHC I presentation at the tumor from patient to patient, but mRNA vaccines are scientifically plausible.
-Because of that scientific plausibility and many unknowns, mRNA vaccines should be explored for cancer.
+To summarize the following long-winded discussion, there are significant unknowns like will two patients with the same MHC genotype but different lysosomal genes present the same peptides?
+But mRNA vaccines are scientifically plausible.
+Because of that scientific plausibility, mRNA vaccines should be explored for cancer.

 Bias disclaimer: Regarding mRNA-4157 clinical trial design, I don’t agree with cherry picked outcomes like progression free survival after complete resection, which yeah depends on a lot of stuff including surgeon performance.
 The gold standard has always been and will always be overall survival.
-Data specifically focusing on separate site recurrence is essential to determine adequate study design.
-I’ve seen none.
+They have not released that data or data specifically focusing on separate site vs local recurrence (including upstream lymph nodes) which is essential to determine adequate study design.
 Furthermore, the sample size of 240 and 260 patients in the phase 3 trials seems grossly insufficient.

 I. Is DNA sequencing reliable enough to catch mutations?
 How often do cancers in different people have the same mutations?